davespan/BNB-Z2H-Homeworks/Week 2/Day 3/homework-7-solution.md

 ### Problems

-- **Floating Pragma**: Tt is generally recommended to lock the pragma version for production contracts to ensure that the code behaves consistently across different compiler versions.
+- **Floating Pragma**: It is generally recommended to lock the pragma version for production contracts to ensure that the code behaves consistently across different compiler versions.

 - **Outdated compiler version**: The compiler version used in the contract is outdated and may have security vulnerabilities and other issues.